hlascelles/samudra/pages/about.md

   text: Women are responsible for waste management in most households and are hence more exposed to the harmful substances released during open burning of waste.
 Due to a higher proportion of body fat compared to men, they are also more likely to accumulate these harmful substances in larger quantities.
 Improving the coverage of waste collection services will reduce this inequality.
 - image: sdg6.png
   anchor: sdg6
-  text: Uncollected waste and contaminants created during open burning of waste pollute sources of drinking water (both water-bodies and ground waters).
-Improving the coverage of waste collection services will alleviate shortage of water for personal and agricultural use.
+  text: Leachate from uncollected waste and toxic emissions created during open burning of waste pollute sources of drinking water (both water-bodies and ground waters).
+Improving the coverage of waste collection services will ensure that more people have access to safe drinking water and that agricultural produce is not contaminated through water.
 - image: sdg7.png
   anchor: sdg7
   text: Even waste that is neither recyclable nor compostable has calorific value.
-Non-recyclable plastic can be turned into fuel via pyrolisis.
+Non-recyclable plastic can be turned into fuel through pyrolysis.
 Using waste as an energy resource will facilitate the shift away from more polluting fuels and produce affordable energy while reducing the environmental pollution at the same time.
 - image: sdg8.png
   anchor: sdg8
   text: Millions of people make a living by participating in the informal waste management sector.
-They work without protective equipment and they often don't have access to healthcare.
-Many of them don't have IDs and none of them have a stable income.
-Creating waste management jobs for these people will result in better work conditions, more stable income, access to healthcare, further education and a social safety net.
+Most of them work without protective equipment, have no access to healthcare and occasionally face hunger due to irregular income.
+Our vision is to make the current waste pickers the last generation of waste pickers by creating opportunities for them and their children.
 - image: sdg9.jpg
   anchor: sdg9
   text: The supply of raw materials is finite.
-Capital investment in waste management infrastructure will increase availability of raw (recycled) materials and affordable energy for local industries.
+Capital investment in waste management infrastructure will increase availability of raw (recycled) materials and affordable energy in the form of electricity and heat for local industries.
 - image: sdg10.jpg
   anchor: sdg10
   text: Income inequality is exacerbated by the availability of waste collection services.
-Low-income communities live in polluted environments and are exposed to harmful substances released during open burning of waste.
+Low-income communities live in polluted environments and are exposed to toxic emissions released during open burning of waste.
 Improving the coverage of waste collection services will reduce this health inequality and facilitate the economic growth of low-income communities.
 - image: sdg11.png
   anchor: sdg11
   text: Uncollected waste results in air pollution from open burning of waste, spread of infectious diseases and floods caused by clogged drainage systems.
 Improving the coverage of waste collection services will facilitate sustainable development of urban and rural communities.